reactivesw/product/docs/admin_design.md

 3. get product type view by product type id, if product type view is null, can not create this product.
 4. validate attribute constraint follow the rule described in 2.3.
 5. validate sku name: In a product, sku name should be unique.
-6. save this product and return this product.
+6. save this product.
-7. produce event: whoe and when to create this product.
+7. save event data: whoe and when to create this product.
+8. return this product.

 ### 3.2 Delete Product